 The French international was a legend at Arsenal but was unhappy to be taken off after only 18 minutes of the final when Jens Lehmann was dismissed.

 He’d join Spanish side Villarreal at the end of the season and would later have a brief spell at Aston Villa and in India.

-He is now back at Arsenal as a coach
+Pires is now back at Arsenal, working as a first-team coach.

 CM: Gilberto Silva

 The Brazilian was a popular figure at Arsenal and offered the kind of midfield grit that they have been longing for ever since he left the club.

 His time at the Emirates came to an end in 2008 when he moved to Greek outfit Panathinaikos before returning to his native Brazil to finish his career.

 The Spanish legend was a key player for the Gunners and was widely considered their stand-out player during his time with the club.